 - Oops!Something went wrong.Please try again later.

-A month has gone by since the last earnings report for Copart, Inc. (CPRT).
-Shares have lost about 10.3% in that time frame, underperforming the S&P 500.
+It has been about a month since the last earnings report for Copart, Inc. (CPRT).
+Shares have lost about 0.9% in that time frame, outperforming the S&P 500.

 How Have Estimates Been Moving Since Then?

 It turns out, estimates review have trended upward during the past month.
 The consensus estimate has shifted 7.85% due to these changes.